51 Comments

 Paul G's avatar

-I’ve never seen anyone who could pocket presence like Bradshaw.
+I’ve never seen anyone with pocket presence like Bradshaw.
 Put him in today’s game with its QB-favorable rules and he’d be one of the best.

 https://youtu.be/OrSkwRiC0LY?si=8ie1rsV3vGMTnSED